voxel51/fiftyone/docs/source/user_guide/index.rst

 .. customcalloutitem::
     :header: Exporting datasets
-    :description: Export datasets to disk in any number of formats.
+    :description: Export datasets to disk in any number of common formats, or in your own custom format.
     :button_text: Learn more about exporting datasets
     :button_link: export_datasets.html

 .. customcalloutitem::
     :header: Drawing labels on samples
     :description: Render labels on the samples in your FiftyOne dataset with a single line of code.
-    :button_text: Learn more about drawing labels on samples
+    :button_text: Learn more about drawing labels
     :button_link: draw_labels.html

 .. customcalloutitem::